reruo321/CPP-Self-Study/CS/Modern-CPP/README.md

 # Modern C++
-The version of C++ for each features will be specified.
+The version of C++ for each modern feature will be specified.